In the Beginning….

 - Planning and overseeing the annual UKBGF Backgammon Tour in collaboration with regional organisers and tournament directors;

-- Organising online tournaments in which individual UKBGF members are invited to participate;
+- Organising online tournaments in which all UKBGF members are invited to participate;

 - Fielding teams of players to represent the UK in both live and online International Team Tournaments under a captain appointed by the UKBGF (in 2016 UK Teams made a huge impact on the world backgammon stage);